Making a Successful Website

 Social bookmarking

 Another aspect to be taken into account is that social bookmarking, more than any other promotion listed here, will create attention for your site outside the geeky realm of fandom.
 This may seem like a good thing because there are many not-yet-fans out there you might impress.
-But just as well you must be prepared to earn many unfair negative comments from people who trash your site just because they don't like Star Trek, much less the people who more than only watch it.
+But just as well you must be prepared to earn many spiteful comments from people who trash your site just because they either don't like Star Trek, or don't like the people who more than only watch it.
 While something like "Another miserable geek with way too much time on his hands" is commonplace, at least gross insults are usually not permitted.

 Traffic increase: always good for a dozen of extra visitors per day